wcoath/drc-cmic-nipype-workshop/README.md

 http://127.0.0.1:8888/?token= (don't use this link it needs the token at the end)

 4. When the notebook has loaded you should have folders for 'data', 'output' and 'my_output' (this is where you can store files you want to keep locally in your 'my_output' folder.
-Click on the example pipeline script 'suvr_analysis_workshop.ipynb', you can run it and see how it works.
-It is currently read only, so if you want to edit you can save a copy inside /home/neuro/my_output to keep any changes you make.
+Click on the example pipeline script 'suvr_analysis_workflow.ipynb', you can run it and see how it works.
+It is currently read only, so if you want to edit you can save a copy inside my_output to keep any changes you make.